Kong/kong/CONTRIBUTING.md

 shouldn't!

-Writing meaningful commit messages that follow our commit message format will also help you respect this mantra (see the below section).
+Writing meaningful commit messages that follow our commit message format will also, help you respect this mantra (see the below section).

 [Back to TOC](#table-of-contents)